 On March 7, 2019, the Company through JiuGe Technology acquired Beijing Technology, a company in the business of providing mass SMS text services to businesses looking to communicate with large numbers of their customers and prospective customers.
 Through Beijing Technology, the Company entered into the business of mass SMS text message service as a compliment to its mobile payment and recharge business.
 The mass SMS text message service offers bulk SMS services to end consumers with competitive pricing.
+Currently, the Company's SMS integrated platform is processing more than 150 million SMS text messages per month.
 Beijing Technology retains a license from the Ministry of Industry and Information Technology ("MIIT") to operate SMS and MMS business in the PRC.
 Similar to the mobile recharge business, Beijing Technology is required to make a deposit or bulk purchase in advance and has secured business customers that will utilize Beijing Technology's SMS integrated platform to send bulk SMS text messages monthly.
 Beijing Technology has the capability to manage and track the entire process, including to assist the Company's clients to fulfil the government guidelines, until the SMS messages have been delivered successfully.